Latent Gaussian dynamic factor modeling and forecasting for multivariate count time series: Forecasting

-\begin{remark} The forecasting distribution \eqref{e:filtering} is characterized by the function $V(x)=V((x_i)_{i=1,\ldots,d})=1_{\{x_i = n_i,\ i=1,\ldots,d\}}$ for fixed $n=(n_i)_{i=1,\ldots,d}$.
-For a single $d$-dimensional forecast value, one could take $n=(n_i)_{i=1,\ldots,d}$ for which \eqref{e:filtering} is largest with the corresponding functions $V(x)$.
+for fixed $n=(n_i)_{i=1,\ldots,d}$.
+For a single $d-$dimensional forecast value, one could take $n=(n_i)_{i=1,\ldots,d}$ for which \eqref{e:filtering} is largest with the corresponding functions $V(x)$.
 Note, however, that this is a daunting task computationally.
 For example, even with the Bernoulli marginals where $n_i=0$ or 1, the number of functions $V$ to consider is $2^d$, which grows exponentially in $d$.
-To sidestep this issue, we only consider $V(x)=1_{\{x_i=n_i\}}$ in practice and take $n_i$ as the forecast value in the $i$th coordinate for which \eqref{e:filtering} is largest.
-E.g. in the Bernoulli case, this task computationally is of the order $d$. \end{remark}
+To sidestep this issue, we only consider $V(x)=\boldsymbol{1}_{\{x_i=n_i\}}$ in practice and take $n_i$ as the forecast value in the $i$th coordinate for which \eqref{e:filtering} is largest.
+For example in the Bernoulli case, this task computationally is of the order $d$. \end{remark}